ctzurcanu/virtues/docs/fortitude.md

 ## Definition

+- subtypes:
+    - Fortitude for the sake of personal Survival, Abundance, Recognition
+    - Manipulation of personal gratification:
+        - delay gratification
+        - change nature of gratification
+        - pay in advance
+    - Fortitude for the sake of others: Loyality

+- attributes:
     - strength and courage to face trials and challenges
     - endurance
     - ascetism

 ## Dependencies